ShankarNarayananS/URL-Minion/README.md

 <h5>5.
 Make the necessary changes in the code to reflect your settings in MongoDB using this <a href="https://www.freecodecamp.org/news/learn-mongodb-a4ce205e7739/">guide</a></h5>
 <h5>6.
 Run the server using this command</h5>
 <h6>nodemon index.js</h6>

+<h2> I want to make some changes to it, can I do so? </h2>
+<h4> Absolutely.
+Just fork this repository and proceed with your version of it. </h4>